 Contracts for capital improvement, regardless of the source of funds involved, shall be issued in accordance with §3-400 et seq.
-Capital improvement contracts for projects, which exceed \$20,000 shall be approved by the Section prior to the start of work, and must specify the exact dollar amount to be paid.
+Capital improvement contracts for projects, which exceed \$25,000 made by institutions of higher education and for projects which exceed \$20,000 by other Agencies, shall be submitted approved by the Section prior to the start of work, and must specify the exact dollar amount to be paid.
 A performance and payment bond shall accompany the contract.
 The contract shall contain the applicable language, disclosure forms and documents, and approval pursuant to the Governor's Executive Order 98-04.
 A set of back up documents shall accompany the contract.
-Applicable back up documents shall include: insurance documents, Executive Order 98-04 forms or approval or both; illegal immigrant disclosures, minority participation disclosures, proof of advertising (if placed by a non ABA staff); performance and payment bond.
+Applicable back up documents shall include: The Certified Bid Tabulation; I insurance Certificates documents, Executive Order 98-04 forms or approval or both: illegal immigrant disclosures, minority participation disclosures, proof of advertising (if placed by a non ABA staff); performance and payment bond.
 The dollar amount of the capital improvement contracts shall include, but is not limited to all taxes, insurance, bonds, and freight costs.
-All contracts shall be submitted in one (1) original and shall be accompanied with the documents listed above.
-The Section will retain the original and the backup documents.
+All contracts shall be submitted in four (4) one (1) original and shall be accompanied with the documents listed above.
+The Section will retain ene (1) the original and ene (1) set of the backup documents and the remaining originals will be returned to the Agency for disbursement.